 (b) ERCOT discovers non-compliance; or

-(c) The Market Participant does not timely request revocation of its Digital Certificates for unauthorized Certificate Holders.
+(c) The Market Participant does not timely request revocation of its access to the MIS for unauthorized MIS users.

-(4) ERCOT’s decision to disqualify a Market Participant’s USA or revoke a Market Participant’s Digital Certificates as described above is subject to the following:
+(4) ERCOT’s decision to disqualify a Market Participant’s USA or revoke any Market Participant’s access to the MIS as described above is subject to the following:

-(a) A Market Participant’s Digital Certificates may not be revoked unless the Market Participant is given a reasonable opportunity to work with ERCOT to resolve the reason for revocation;
+(a) A Market Participant’s access to the MIS may not be revoked unless the Market Participant is given a reasonable opportunity to work with ERCOT to resolve the reason for revocation;

-(b) A Market Participant’s USA may not be disqualified unless it is given a reasonable opportunity to authorize a new USA and assign new Digital Certificates as necessary to prevent disruption of the Market Participant’s business; and
+(b) A Market Participant’s USA may not be disqualified unless it is given a reasonable opportunity to authorize a new USA and request or authorize access to the MIS for new MIS users as necessary to prevent disruption of the Market Participant’s business; and

-(c) A Market Participant may dispute ERCOT’s decision to disqualify the Market Participant’s USA and/or revoke its Digital Certificates through the Alternative Dispute Resolution (ADR) Procedure in accordance with Section 20, Alternative Dispute Resolution Procedure, and may appeal the result of the ADR process to the PUCT as provided in Section 20.
+(c) A Market Participant may dispute ERCOT’s decision to disqualify the Market Participant’s USA and/or revoke its access to the MIS through the Alternative Dispute Resolution (ADR) Procedure in accordance with Section 20, Alternative Dispute Resolution Procedure, and may appeal the result of the ADR process to the PUCT as provided in Section 20.

 16.18 Cybersecurity Incident Notification

 (1) Each Market Participant shall designate and maintain a Cybersecurity Contact for communications with ERCOT with respect to Cybersecurity Incidents.
-Registered Market Participants shall use the Notice of Change of Information form, as provided for in Section 23, Form E, Notice of Change of Information, to designate a Cybersecurity Contact, and maintain updated Cybersecurity Contact information.
+Registered Market Participants shall submit Notice of Change of Information via the MIS Certified Area, as reflected in Section 23, Form E, Notice of Change of Information, to designate a Cybersecurity Contact, and maintain updated Cybersecurity Contact information.

 (2) As soon as practicable upon determination of a Cybersecurity Incident on a Market Participant’s computer network or system that interfaces with an ERCOT computer network or system, the Market Participant shall notify ERCOT.